PacktPublishing/Applying-Math-with-Python/README.md

 ## Get to Know the Author
 **Sam Morley**
 is an experienced lecturer in mathematics and a researcher in pure mathematics.
-He is currently a lecturer in mathematics at the University of East Anglia and has previously lectured at Nottingham Trent University.
-His research interests lie within the functional analysis, especially Banach algebras.
-Sam has a firm commitment to providing high quality, inclusive, and enjoyable teaching with the aim of inspiring his students and spreading his enthusiasm for mathematics.
+He is currently a research software engineer at the University of Oxford working on the DataSig project.
+He was previously a lecturer in mathematics at the University of East Anglia and Nottingham Trent University.
+His research interests lie in functional analysis, especially Banach algebras.
+Sam has a firm commitment to providing high-quality, inclusive, and enjoyable teaching, with the aim of inspiring his students and spreading his enthusiasm for mathematics.

 ### Suggestions and Feedback
 [Click here](https://docs.google.com/forms/d/e/1FAIpQLSdy7dATC6QmEL81FIUuymZ0Wy9vH1jHkvpY57OiMeKGqib_Ow/viewform) if you have any feedback or suggestions.